rudolfgrauberger/sonar-cxx-wiki/Roadmap.md

 https://github.com/wenns/sonar-cxx/issues?milestone=2&page=1&state=open

 ## 0.9.X Releases
 Releases after the 0.9.1 should focus getting all of c++ parsed.
+Other topics to address include:
+- Improving the performance
+- Compatibility with other plugins in Sonar-Space (like the Issues plugin)
+- lexerless parser

 We should strive to release every 3-4 months.
 As soon as we are 100% compliant, we release the version 1.0.

 To reach standard compliance, we have to address (at least) following issues
 - Support for user-defined literals (Section 2.14.8)